-PharPoint Research > Resources & Insights > Selecting a CRO > Bridging the the gap between sponsors and service providers
+PharPoint Research > Resources & Insights > Selecting a CRO > Bridging the gap between sponsors and service providers

 A number of industry polls show that relationships between sponsors and service providers have not changed much over the years.
 Sponsors complain that service providers lack good project communication and do not disseminate information in a timely manner.
 Service providers believe that their sponsors do not provide clear expectations as to project roles and responsibilities, and either micromanage a trial or completely ignore it until problems arise, and then point the finger back at the service provider.